Customizing Over the Air Updates

 Default command is "daemon"

-• check - updates the device’s TUF repo with the latest Factory’s TUF metadata or with the TUF metadata specified in the offline update bundle, and checks if there is a newer than currently installed Target.
+• check - updates the device’s repo for The Update Framework (TUF) with the latest Factory’s TUF metadata or with the TUF metadata specified in the offline update bundle, and checks if there is a newer than currently installed Target.

 • pull - pulls the delta between the currently installed and the specified one.